 An upgraded infotainment system modernises the Porsche 718 Boxster’s interior

 Not much has changed inside the 718 Boxster compared to older versions.
 Beyond the adoption of a slightly smaller steering wheel and some redesigned air-vent trims, it remains a superbly built and classy place to sit.
-Spend the extra on leather upholstery (we’re rather underwhelmed that this isn’t standard on a £40,000-£50,000 car) and it feels even more upmarket.
+Spend the extra on leather upholstery (we’re rather underwhelmed that this isn’t standard on a car that starts at more than £50,000) and it feels even more upmarket.
 As ever, adjustment for the driver’s seat and the steering wheel is extensive, making it supremely easy to find the perfect driving position, while the standard seats are superbly comfortable.

 Porsche 718 Boxster dashboard

 The three dials of the instrument cluster – an analogue rev counter, a speedometer and a digital gauge to the right for other information – sit right in your eye line, meaning you don’t have to take your eyes off the road to keep an eye on the instruments, while the infotainment system – controlled from a seven-inch touchscreen – feels far more modern and is much easier to use than any previously found in a Boxster, but now lags behind what's offered in the Porsche 911.
 Apple CarPlay is available, too, so mating an iPhone to the system is a doddle, but Android Auto isn't even an option.
 All the buttons and controls across the dash are well located.